-If you have enabled Check for Updated Firmware Upon Log-in, your router will alert you to the new software when you log in.
-Otherwise, you can click the Check button in the Router Upgrade menu to search for new software.
+If you have selected Check for New Version Upon Log-in, your router alerts you to the new software when you log in.
+Otherwise, you can click the Check button in the Router Upgrade screen to search for new software.

-If the router discovers a newer version of software, the message on the left will appear when you log in.
-If no new firmware is available, the message on the right will appear.
+If the router discovers a newer version of software, the message on the left displays when you log in.
+If no new software is available, the message on the right displays.